couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 * NCBC-310: Refactor Connection Pool:

-	Refactor of the CouchbaseNode class so that it depends upon a different implementation of the internal socket pool that utilizes a queue structure instead of the stack based implementation used by MemcachedClient.
+	Refactor the CouchbaseNode class so it depends upon a different implementation of the internal socket pool that utilizes a queue structure instead of the stack-based implementation used by MemcachedClient.
 The PooledSocket now has a new interface, IPooledSocket, with CouchbaseClient and MemcachedClient having separate implementations.
+These
-Note that these changes only impact CouchbaseClient instances - MemcachedClient instances still use the older implementation.
-The benefits of this include: more efficient resource allocation and management, elimination of some threading issues related to race conditions and other re-entrancy problems, better structure and code organization, improved unit tests and testability and overall extensibility of certain components: pools, socket wrappers, etc.
+	changes impact only CouchbaseClient instances—MemcachedClient instances
+	still use the older implementation.
+The benefits of this include: more efficient resource allocation and management, elimination of some threading issues related to race conditions and other reentrancy problems, better structure and code organization, improved unit tests and testability, and overall extensibility of certain components such as pools and socket wrappers.

 * NCBC-299: Fix project references:

-	Changes in the dependencies in the Github repository so that Couchbase.Log4NetAdapter and other projects that use Nuget only do so for 3rd party dependencies.
-All dependencies between Couchbase libraries are now via project references and the Nuget packages point to the latest Couchbase Client build.
+	Changes in the dependencies in the GitHub repository so that Couchbase.Log4NetAdapter and other projects that use NuGet do so only for 3rd party dependencies.
+All dependencies between Couchbase libraries are now via project references and the NuGet packages point to the latest Couchbase Client build.

 * NCBC-316: Allow GetJson to support the retrieval of arrays and lists: